 Of course, you want to make sure that you choose the right packaging material.
 And while the functional purpose of packaging is to hold and protect whatever is inside it, when it comes to the perception of its value, there are many factors to consider, such as:

-A savvy packaging consultant will help a customer navigate choices related to:
+A savy packaging consultant will help a customer navigate choices related to:

-· Decorating technology – Are the inks soy-based and the labels recyclable along with the packaging?
+Decorating technology: Are the inks soy-based and the labels recyclable along with the packaging?
 Will texture, gradient tones, metallics add value on the shelf at a reasonable cost to the product?
-Brand Equity

 You have a great product.
 What is your packaging design doing to advance your brand?
 An experienced supplier understands your brand identity and personality and what your packaging must do to stay on brand point.